callumrollo/callumrollo.github.io/content/pages/about.md

 [download key](../images/mykey.asc)

-#### what is that?
+### *What is that?*
 A secure way to contact me, assuming you trust that I have control of this website.
-You can use [Public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to securely exchange information with me over any text communication channel; be that email, SMS or notes pushed under a door.
-I personally use [GNU Privacy Guard](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
+You can use [Public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to securely exchange information with me over any text communication channel; be that email, SMS or, notes pushed under a door.
+I use [GNU Privacy Guard](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).

 If you have my phone number, please contact me using [Signal](https://www.signal.org/).

-Various internet presences:
+### Various internet presences:

 - [university web page](https://people.uea.ac.uk/c_rollo)
 - [github](https://github.com/callumrollo)
 - [twitter](https://twitter.com/callum_rollo)
 - [stack overflow](https://stackoverflow.com/users/13208790/bystander)
 - [ORCID](https://orcid.org/0000-0002-5134-7886)

+### Things I enjoy talking about

+With varying levels of competence but a universal enthusiasm

+- Ocean currents
+- Standardisation of data processing
+- FOSS in the geosciences
+- The pros/cons of preprints and open peer review
+- Perceptually uniform colourmaps
+- Learning languages (human and programming)
+- Climate change
+- Rewilding as a method of environmental and social regeneration
+- Traditional forest management
+- Math rock, Irish/Scottish folk, UK hop-hop, music in general
+- Trail cameras for wildlife observation